F3real/F3real.github.io/content/blockchain_ctf2.md

 }
 ~~~

-This time contract is using `block.blockhash(block.number-1)` as source of entropy which at first looks better.
+This time contract is using `block.blockhash(block.number-1)` as a source of entropy which at first looks better.

 But this approach is also flawed: an attacker can make an exploit contract with the same random number generating code in order to call the contract via an internal message.
 The "random" numbers for the two contracts will be the same.

-This happens since both calls will be done in same block.
+This happens since both calls will be done in the same block.
 We can write our attack function as follows:

 ~~~solidity
     function guess() payable external{